-At the July AABHL conference a group of conference attendees met over lunch to discuss the future development of AABHL’s Research Ethics Stream activities.
-The discussion was lively, and many interesting suggestions were made.
-The group was realistic and recognised the potential difficulties associated with implementing changes to the way that the research ethics group currently functions.
-Even so, the group decided to communicate with the broader membership in order to ascertain the best way forward.
-Accordingly, I am contacting you (because you are a registered member of AABHL) to invite you to contribute suggestions/comments about the future role and function of the research ethics stream and specifically to request that you forward your brief responses to the questions that were raised at the meeting (listed below).
+At a recent AABHL conference, a group of attendees met to discuss the future development of AABHL’s Research Ethics Stream activities.
+The group decided to communicate with the broader membership in order to ascertain the best way forward.
+As a registered member of AABHL with an interest in Research Ethics, we to invite you to contribute suggestions/comments about the future role and function of the Research Ethics stream and specifically to request that you forward your brief responses to the questions that were raised at the meeting (listed below).

-1. What is/should be the role of the research ethics stream of AABHL?
+- What is/should be the role of the Research Ethics stream of AABHL?

 Feel free to raise any other issue, strategy or idea that you may have about how the AABHL can support the examination of, and best practice in, research ethics and integrity in Australasia and beyond.
-Please send you comments and suggestions via this page, or by email to Andrew Crowden [email@example.com] by 30 November 2011.
+Please send your comments and suggestions to email@example.com

 We will collate and summarise comments and respond via this website.

 Lisa is a Senior Lecturer in Law at the University of Tasmania (UTas), Australia and Chair of the Tasmanian Health and Medical Human research Ethics Committee.
 Her research focuses on the ethical and legal implications of genetic and other medical research.
 Before joining UTas, Lisa completed a her Masters of Health Law at the University of Sydney, a Doctor of Juridical Science at Georgetown University Law Centre and a post-doctoral fellowship in the Department of Bioethics at the National Institutes of Health.